Does Speed Cleaning Really Work?

 Microfiber cloths are a total game changer.
 They pick up and hold dirt, dust, and crumbs.
 They work better than paper towels.

 Magic erasers are cheap and clean almost anything with minimal effort.

-Just let go of that illusion that your house has to be perfect.
+Let go of the idea your house must be perfect.
 No one has a perfect home.
-Some of us just are better at hiding our junk.
+Some of us are better at hiding our junk.

-Tackle the Power hour or the Dirty Thirty.
-You will get faster.
+Tackle the Power hour or the Dirty Thirty you will get faster.
 One day I finished early, and I have two cabinets in my bathroom vanity and four drawers.
-I decluttered one cabinet and two drawers and then when I have time I will finish the other side and hopefully, I can maintain it.
+I decluttered half, and I finished the next day.

-That's the thing though a lot of clean of tidy homes they're not telling you this they have a cabinet, drawer, basket, or closet full of junk.
-For most, there will always be at least one spot in the house that's not perfect, and it's not visible to the naked eye.
-So don't think that you have to be perfect and ready to be in Martha Stewart living have a clean and tidy home.
+Most clean people they're not telling you this they have a cabinet, drawer, basket, or a closet full of junk.
+So don't feel you must be perfect and ready to be in Martha Stewart living.

 Find out what works for you.
-If that means getting a Swiffer and spending some money on some dry pads or buying the reusable microfiber ones on Amazon.
+That could mean getting a Swiffer with dry pads or buying the reusable microfiber ones.
 It is much faster than sweeping, and I can get my floors done in under 10 minutes.
-Some people have a Dyson that can do a better job than a Swiffer you have to experiment to find what works.

 Focus on what needs the most help.
 Ignore the closet you don't need right this second and declutter the kitchen table.

 Speed Cleaning is about tackling a big task fast!
 Remember Speed Cleaning is about not letting housework take too much of your precious time.
 Power Hour was easier to stick with than I imagined.
 So if your house is messy do not give up hope.